 What to Expect at Your Provider's Office

 In addition to regular visits with a health care provider who will take physical symptoms seriously, people with hypochondriasis may also benefit from psychotherapy.
-Group therapy, behavior modification, and cognitive therapy have been reported to work particularly well (see Surgical and Other Procedures section for more details).
+Studies show group therapy, behavior modification, and cognitive therapy work particularly well (see Surgical and Other Procedures section for more details).
+Preliminary research also suggests that mindfulness based cognitive therapy may help patients with health anxiety.
 People with hypochondriasis often have other mental health conditions, such as anxiety and depression, and treatment of these conditions is important in treating symptoms of hypochondriasis.
 Your health care provider may recommend limiting reading medical books and websites.

 For more information, see Anxiety.

-Doctors typically don't use drugs to treat hypochondriasis, but they may prescribe medication for associated mental health conditions.
+Doctors typically do notuse drugs to treat hypochondriasis, but they may prescribe medication for associated mental health conditions.
 Such medications may improve symptoms of hypochondriasis.
-Selective serotonin reuptake inhibitors (SSRIs), such as sertraline, fluoxetine, fluvoxamine, or paroxetine, are sometimes prescribed.
-At least one study found that fluoxetine was well tolerated and moderately effective for hypochondriasis.
+Doctors may prescribe selective serotonin reuptake inhibitors (SSRIs), such as sertraline, fluoxetine, fluvoxamine, or paroxetine.
+At least one study found that patients tolerated fluoxetine well, and that the drug was moderately effective for hypochondriasis.